The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Mahakali Mata Mandir

 I enjoyed taking the steps uphill greatly.
 Donkey caravans climb up to deliver goods to temple stalls.
 On the stairs, many stalls sell prayer goods.
-Many red-finger prints on every step.
-Ruins on the mountains.
+Many red prints on every step.
+Ruins in the mountains.

-Ropeway is another option accessible from the entry point, takes you to the hill top station, where there are many shops selling prayer goods.
-Temple is built on the highest point of the mountain.
+Ropeway is another option accessible from the entry point, which takes you to the hilltop station, where there are many shops selling prayer goods.
+The temple is built on the highest point of the mountain.
 A long queue walks slowly up to the temple.
-On the highest point, a panorama view of the old kingdom.
+From the highest point, a panoramic view of the old kingdom.

 Upon your return to the Pavangdh bus stop, enjoy a cup of chai at the food stall and some snacks.